MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 -   Air tap and drag the chat window.

+> [!NOTE]
-**Note:** If a message is sent from another user when the chat window isn’t open, you’ll receive a notification.
+> If a message is sent from another user when the chat window isn’t open, you’ll receive a notification.

 ## Collaborate and annotate